gdoyle87/COMP2701/docs/wk_seven.md

 In this example you still “waste” 81 bytes on the stack, but only once.
-Every time you read another line, you reuse that same buffer, and each `malloc`'d string on the heap is exactly the length you need (plus one), so you only waste the single terminator byte per string instead of dozens.
+Every time you read another line, you reuse that same buffer, and each `malloc`'d string on the heap is exactly the length you need (plus one).

 #### Note: scanset